RiverUp/networkTR/LabReport.md

 15. Five
 #### 4. HTML Documents with Embedded Objects
 ##### Procedure
-•	Start up your web browser, and make sure your browser’s cache is cleared, as discussed above.
+•	Start up the web browser, and make sure the browser’s cache is cleared, as discussed above.
 •	Start up the Wireshark packet sniffer
-•	Enter the following URL into your browser http://gaia.cs.umass.edu/wireshark-labs/HTTP-wireshark-file4.html Your browser should display a short HTML file with two images.
+•	Enter the following URL into the browser http://gaia.cs.umass.edu/wireshark-labs/HTTP-wireshark-file4.html the browser should display a short HTML file with two images.
 These two images are referenced in the base HTML file.
 That is, the images themselves are not contained in the HTML; instead the URLs for the images are contained in the downloaded HTML file.
-As discussed in the textbook, your browser will have to retrieve these logos from the indicated web sites.
+As discussed in the textbook, the browser will have to retrieve these logos from the indicated web sites.
 The textbook publisher’s logo is retrieved from the gaia.cs.umass.edu web site.
 The image of the cover for the 5th edition of the textbook is stored at the caite.cs.umass.edu server.
 (These are two different web servers inside cs.umass.edu).
 •	Stop Wireshark packet capture, and enter “http” in the display-filter-specification window, so that only captured HTTP messages will be displayed.
 ##### Result
 ![http result](Inkedwireshark_http9_LI.jpg)